Monsangter/web_crawler/README.md

-# To crawl job information at midnight and save it in a database.
+# To crawl job information at midnight automatically and save it in a database.

 ## requirements.txt